 The breweries and pubs of Portland, the Willamette Valley and Bend offer the richest hunting grounds due to their proximity to the hop fields.
-In recent years, brewpubs offering a tantalizing mix of fresh-hop beers have included: Breakside Brewery, Widmer Brothers, Baerlic Brewing, Hopworks Urban Brewery and Level Beer in Portland; Flat Tail Brewing in Corvallis; Gilgamesh Brewing and Salem Ale Works in Salem; Ninkasi Brewing Company in Eugene; Crux Fermentation Project, Deschutes Brewery and GoodLife Brewing in Bend; and Wild Ride Brewing in Redmond.
+In recent years, brewpubs offering a tantalizing mix of fresh-hop beers have included: Breakside Brewery, Widmer Brothers, Baerlic Brewing, Hopworks Urban Brewery and Level Beer in Portland; Gilgamesh Brewing and Salem Ale Works in Salem; Ninkasi Brewing Company in Eugene; Crux Fermentation Project, Deschutes Brewery and GoodLife Brewing in Bend; and Wild Ride Brewing in Redmond.
 Such breweries will typically offer up to eight fresh-hop beers, each with different hops harvested at different times, and release them over the course of the season.
 These pubs begin to give their taps over to fresh-hop beers, so that by October as many as half the taps might be occupied by them.

 Visit a Fresh-Hop Festival

 The very best place to sip up this bounty is at a fresh-hop festival, and such celebrations are conveniently scattered across the state.
-Hood River has the oldest and most established fest (Hood River Hops Fest, September), founded in 2003.
-You’ll also find festivals in Sisters (Sisters Fresh Hop Festival, September), Springfield (Springfield Fresh Hops Festival, October), Portland (Fresh Hop Pop-Up Beer Fest and Portland Fresh Hops Festival, September) and St. Paul (St. Paul Fresh Hop Festival, October).
+Hood River has the oldest and most established fest (Hood River Hops Fest, October), founded in 2003.
+You’ll also find festivals in Sisters (Sisters Fresh Hop Festival, September), Portland (Fresh Hop Pop-Up Beer Fest, September-October), and Portland Fresh Hops Festival, September).
 Keep an eye on brewery calendars in and around these cities, as many will often host fresh-hop events with short notice.
 Festivals feature dozens of different fresh-hop beers with different hop varieties and beer styles.
 It’s a way not only to develop an eye for that unmistakable “fresh” quality but to see how varied they can be in different beers.
 There’s no better way to survey the state’s offering than attending one of these fests.